garcia-nacho/Precfinder/README.md

 *Recombinant_PredictionwPango.xlsx* same as above but it includes pangolin lineage.

 *Inference_dataset.csv* is a temporary file that contains nextclade output alonside pangolin lineage.
-Note that the insertions and deletions have been reencoded (i.e. D123C is a deletion of 3 nucleotides on the position 123, I1200F is the insertion of 6 nucleotides on the position 1200) and included under the column substitutions.
+Note that the insertions and deletions have been reencoded and included under the column substitutions. (e.g. A deletion of 3 nucleotides on the position 123 *(123-125)* would be reencoded as D123C.
+An insertion of 6 nucleotides at position 1200 (1200:AAAAAA) will become I1200F under the substitutions column)

 *Date_RecombinantPlots.pdf* contains a plot for each of the sequences present on the multifasta file.